Last week we visited Hurricane Creek (see: 84 Chancel to Sexton) and

 Along Big Piney

-Creek is very pretty with a few nice newer cabins along with some
+Creek is pretty with a few nice newer cabins along with some

 old homesteads.
 Two more miles